 Rutöd’s photographs have been shown

-worldwide at numerous photography
+worldwide at numerous exhibitions and festivals;

 his work has been widely published in magazines

 and on blogs.